-10 Ways to Get Multiple Organic Page 1 Google Rankings
+10 Different Ways To Get Organic Page 1 Google Rankings

-In these increasingly interactive, visual search results, it is critical that marketers approach search optimization with an understanding of all opportunities to appear on the first page.

-Optimizing content the way you were five years ago may still earn you a place in the top five or six organic blue links.
-But today that could put you on the second page – or so far down the mobile results that you don’t have a snowball’s chance in hell of being seen.

-Rich snippets, featured snippets, Map Pack results, Knowledge Graph panels, and more all compete for eyeballs and clicks on the dynamic front page.
+Rich results, featured snippets, Map Pack results, knowledge panels, and more are opportunities for more site visitors from an increasingly dynamic search results page.

 How can you compete?
+By staying up-to-date.

 In this post, we’re going to explore the different ways you can appear on Google’s Page 1 by optimizing content for various types of search results.

-Note that this is in no way comprehensive and is ever-changing, as Google constantly tests and launches new features (and sometimes takes our favorite toys away).
+Note: this is in no way comprehensive and is ever-changing, as Google constantly tests and launches new features (and sometimes takes our favorite toys away).

-Core Types of Rich Search Results
+Core Types Of Rich Search Results

 The examples below will fall into one of these categories (and there may be some overlap):

-- Rich snippets
+- Rich Results.

-- Featured snippets
+- Featured Snippets.

-- Knowledge Graph
+- Knowledge Panels.

-- Local Business Results
+- Local Business Results.

-Rich snippets are an enhanced organic search result that adds information to a plain text search result and expands it as a result.
-Rich snippets make your results more dynamic, visible, and engaging.
+Rich results are enhanced organic search result that adds information to a plain text search result and expands it as a result.

+Sometimes referred to as “position zero,” it’s actually position 1 out of the traditional 10 organic positions.

+These results are enhanced organic search results that contain additional visual enhancement, including stars, as part of a carousel of search results and may include images from multiple websites.

-This expanded information card typically answers an informational query and may include text, a numbered list (especially for how-to queries), an image, and more.
+This search result typically answers an informational query and may include text, a numbered (or non-numbered) list, and images (sometimes from multiple sites).

-Position Zero results prominently display the page title and URL of the source of the information, enabling searchers to click through to keep reading.

-Note that although more than 9 percent of SERPs display a featured snippet, Google won’t display the Local Pack and a Featured Snippet concurrently.
+Featured snippets make your organic search listings more dynamic, visible, and engaging.

+Research data from different sources in 2020 and also 2021 estimates that featured snippets display in the search results between 11% and 19% of SERPs.

 It’s important that you’re optimizing for the search results enhancements that make sense within the context of your business goals and searcher intent.

-It’s worthy of an entire article in itself; Aleh Barysevich wrote a great primer on Knowledge Graph and how it works here if you’d like to learn more.

-Google My Business helps business owners manage their online presence and powers results in the MapPack, Photos, Business Panel and more.
-It can feed into Knowledge Graph results, as well.
+The data in Google Business Profile powers the local Map Pack in the organic search results.

+It helps to surface the correct information in Google Maps, and it provides a way to control the business profile shown in Google’s search results including things like phone numbers, addresses, and hours.

-Check out Sam Hollingsworth’s comprehensive how-to on GMB if you’re just getting started or looking for improvements in that area.
+Check out a comprehensive overview of Google Business Profile if you’re just getting started or looking for improvements in that area.

 The likelihood that you’ll earn a result in one of these formats depends on hundreds of factors that only Google knows, but you can safely assume that these weigh heavily into the mix:

-- Relevance to the query
+- Relevance to the query.

-- Vertical, industry segment, or category (such as flights, hotels, or restaurants)
+- Vertical, industry segment, or category (such as flights, hotels, or restaurants).

-- Correct use of structured data
+- Correct use of structured data.

-- Content quality
+- Content quality.

 Here are 10 ways you can get more Page 1 – and Position 1 or even the coveted Position Zero – results in Google.